 That’s just what I’ve learned over the past decade.

-But, if you want to try them, here’s the Prima heat lamp that most goat producers are using these days.
+But, if you want to try them, here’s the heat lamp that most goat producers are using these days.

 Safe Alternatives to Heat Lamp for Goats

 I don’t believe there’s any better safe alternatives to heat lamps than what I mentioned above about a draft-free, warm shelter.
 However, many new goat producers are leery about how to keep baby goats warm in cold weather because they just don’t know.

 And I get it.
 No one wants to lose any goats.
 I certainly never did but there’s wasn’t as much research out there when I started.
 I have a large barn we were kidding in that is metal and not insulated.
 Not draft free.
 We used heat lamps.

 But since then, we’ve been looking into other methods.
 And after talking to other goat producers, here’s a few alternatives using heat lamps that will work for goats.

 Disclaimer: You really need to watch these alternatives as well.

 Heating pads and heating blankets are popular to use but they can also be fire hazards so you have to be very careful with bedding.

 Warming boxes for calves also work really well to warm up kids.

 I love just sticking a goat kid in my warm truck.
-When you’re warming up an animal because you think it’s too cold, you need to check it’s temperature every 15-30 minutes to make sure it’s not getting too hot.
+When you’re warming up an animal because you think it’s too cold, you need to check it’s temperature with a digital thermometer every 15-30 minutes to make sure it’s not getting too hot.

 Raising Goats in Winter Doesn’t Have to Be Hard